 Yes.
 If a blood sample is not handled properly after collection, glucose can be lost from the sample and the test result may be falsely low.
-This “sampling error” occurs because red blood cells naturally consume glucose, and they continue to use glucose even in a collected blood sample if steps aren’t taken to prevent this.
+This sampling error occurs because red blood cells naturally consume glucose, and they continue to use glucose even in a collected blood sample if steps are not taken to prevent this.
 If a pet is healthy and has no signs of hypoglycemia (weakness, collapse etc.) a laboratory report showing low blood glucose value may be inaccurate due to sampling error.
 The blood glucose test should be repeated using a fresh blood sample.
-If the repeated glucose value is normal and the pet still has no signs of hypoglycemia, then the initial value was likely incorrect and no further investigation is needed.
+If the repeated glucose value is normal and the pet still has no signs of hypoglycemia, then the initial value was likely incorrect, and no further investigation is needed.

 How do we determine the cause of a pet’s low blood sugar?